Endocrine, Gallbladder, Hernia and General Surgeon

 The following advice has been written by your surgeon - James Kirkby-Bott, with advice on helping with your recovery.
 Please read it and use the advice to help minimise discomfort and maximise your outcome.

-As each day passes try and increase your activity levels doing gentle exercise and keeping moving.
+• As each day passes try and increase your activity levels doing gentle exercise and keeping moving around the house.
 Going for a walk might be pleasant, but don’t do strenuous sports until you feel up to it.
+Doing the neck stretch exercises from day 1 is also important.

 Contact us for a private endocrine consultation